MV Henry Stanley: Loss

 Sources disagree as to the position where U-103 sank Henry Stanley.
 A British account gives it as 48°50′N 39°30′W. U-103 recorded it as 40°35′N 39°40′W.

 About 45 minutes later U-103 surfaced and approached within 30 ft of the lifeboats.
-U-103's commander, Oblt.z.S.
-Gustav-Adolf Janssen, ordered Captain Jones to come alongside U-103.
+U-103's commander, 'Oberleutnant zur See Gustav-Adolf Janssen, ordered Captain Jones to come alongside U-103.
 Jones was commanding lifeboat number two, whose occupants included Captain Brown, Colonel Beaumont-Thomas and the RN lieutenant commander.
-Jones feared his passengers could be taken prisoner, so he claimed that the swell was too heavy, and that the boat could be damaged were he to bring it alongside the u-boat.
+Jones feared his passengers could be taken prisoner, so he claimed that the swell was too heavy and that the boat could be damaged were he to bring it alongside the u-boat.

 Janssen replied "I don't care a damn about your crew".
 Jones took off his coat and gave it to Captain Brown, putting him in command of the boat.
 Jones swam to U-103, was taken prisoner and was given a dry set of underwear.
 Janssen questioned Jones, who claimed Henry Stanley carried only general cargo. having witnessed the explosion in number three hold Janssen did not believe him.
 Janssen convinced himself the ship had come from Halifax, Nova Scotia and was bound for French North Africa with supplies for Operation Torch.

 During the day a gale blew up, so Janssen looked for the lifeboats to see if their occupants needed help.
-But in the heavy sea U-103 shipped water over her stern, which flooded her engine room to a depth of 0.5 m.
+In the heavy sea U-103 shipped water over her stern, which flooded her engine room to a depth of 0.5 m.
 Janssen was forced to submerge to get out of the gale, which continued for three days and nights.
 U-103 returned to Lorient Submarine Base, where Captain Jones was landed on 29 December as a prisoner of war.
 He was taken to Germany, interrogated at Wilhelmshaven naval base and held in solitary confinement for 17 days.
 For the rest of the war he was held prisoner at Marlag und Milag Nord.

-None of Henry Stanley's four lifeboats or their occupants was ever seen again.
+None of Henry Stanley's four lifeboats or their occupants was seen again.
 Richard Jones was the sole survivor.